 - ensure energy security and supply

-- promote energy efficiency and energy saving at the development of new forms of energy
+- promote energy efficiency and energy saving through the development of new forms of energy

 - promote the interconnection of energy networks